Veer-Zaara: Plot

 The government of Pakistan decides to review unsolved cases pertaining to their Indian prisoners as a gesture of goodwill.
 Saamiya Siddiqui, a budding Pakistani lawyer, is given the defense of prisoner 786 as her first case.
 The prisoner, documented under the name Rajesh Rathore, has not spoken for twenty-two years.
 However, when Saamiya addresses him by his real name, Veer Pratap Singh, he breaks his silence and opens up to her about his story.

 Twenty-two years earlier, Zaara Hayaat Khan was a lively young Pakistani woman whose family has a political background and is of high standing in Lahore.
 Her engagement is arranged with Raza Shirazi, a wealthy and influential politician.
 Zaara travels to India to fulfill the last wish of her Sikh nanny: to have her ashes scattered in the Sutlej River.
 Her bus met with an accident.
 Veer, then an Indian Air Force pilot and a Punjabi Sikh, rescues Zaara and helps her complete her nanny's final wish.
 She accompanies him to his village to celebrate the festival of Lohri, where she meets his loving aunt, Saraswati Kaur and uncle, Chaudhary Sumer Singh, who raised him.
-Zaara learns that Veer had lost his parents at a young age and that the couple took him in and had given him so much love and care since they couldn’t have children of their own.
+Zaara learns that Veer had lost his parents at a young age and that the couple took him in and had given him so much love and care since they couldn't have children of their own.

 The next day, Veer takes Zaara to the train station for her return to Pakistan and is shocked to see her fiancé Raza there to accompany her.
 Veer confesses that he has fallen in love with her, accepting that they cannot be together.
 Both depart, believing they will never meet again.
 Amidst her wedding preparations back home, Zaara realises that she too is in love with Veer.
-Her mother, however, is against this, as marrying Raza will further her father's political career.
+Her mother Mariam, however, is against this, as marrying Raza will further her father Jehangir's political career.
 Zaara's friend Shabbo secretly calls Veer, begging him to take Zaara away.
 He promptly quits the Indian Air Force and arrives in Pakistan.
-Zaara tearfully runs into his arms, causing her father to fall ill with shock and anger.
+Zaara tearfully runs into his arms, causing Jehangir to fall ill with shock and anger.